xbeat/Machine-Learning/README.md

 KL divergence measures the relative entropy between two probability distributions, quantifying how one distribution differs from a reference distribution in statistical modeling and machine learning.

+## Emotional Rollercoaster of Training Machine Learning Models

+Early Stopping Implementation

+Early stopping is a regularization technique that prevents overfitting by monitoring the model's performance on a validation set during training.
+When the validation performance stops improving or begins to degrade, training is halted to preserve the model's generalization ability.

 ## High-Dimensional Data with t-SNE

 t-SNE Fundamentals